falcosecurity/falco-website/content/en/docs/rules/_index.md

 If you use multiple Falco rules files, you might want to append new items to an existing list, rule, or macro.
 To do that, define an item with the same name as an existing item and add an `append: true` attribute to the list.
 When appending lists, items are added to the **end** of the list.
 When appending rules/macros, the additional text is appended to the condition: field of the rule/macro.

+Note that when appending to lists, rules or macros, the order of the rule configuration files matters!
+For example if you append to an existing default rule (e.g. `Terminal shell in container`), you must ensure your custom configuration file (e.g. `/etc/falco/rules.d/custom-rules.yaml`) is loaded **after** the default configuration file (`/etc/falco/falco_rules.yaml`).
+This can be configured with multiple `-r` parameters in the right order, directly inside the falco configuration file (`falco.yaml`) via `rules_file` or if you use the official Helm chart, via the `falco.rulesFile` value.

 ### Examples

 In all of the examples below, it's assumed one is running Falco via `falco -r /etc/falco/falco_rules.yaml -r /etc/falco/falco_rules.local.yaml`, or has the default entries for `rules_file` in falco.yaml, which has `/etc/falco/falco.yaml` first and `/etc/falco/falco_rules.local.yaml` second.